CoveMB/LambdaFlow/README.md

 ### How it Works
 If you want to return an error to your user you need to attach it to the error key of the box.
 This will skip the execution of all other functions in your flow.
+The error should be attach to the box and not **throw**, to control the flow in your application.

 ```js
 exports.handler = lambdaFlow(